We've all experienced it: We're reading a book, or a comic, or a website, when all of a sudden:

 - John Workman Jr. is well-known for creating impressive sound effects, such as the mighty "DOOM!" of Surtur's forge in Walt Simonson's The Mighty Thor.

-- The Impaler, the cool-as-hell stake gun issued to Vampire Knights in the graphic novel series Requiem Chevalier Vampire, goes "TEPES!" when it's fired.
+- The Impaler, the cool-as-hell stake gun issued to Vampire Knights in the graphic novel series Requiem Vampire Knight, goes "TEPES!" when it's fired.

 - Total overload of sound effects happens in "Joe Aaargh" (?) by Will Eisner (??).
 (This could be the MAD #20 mentioned above.
 Please check!)